Tmreign/Wildlife_Tracker/README.md

 ## Technologies Used

-To come up with the app,
+To come up with the app, i used Java